Healthy Homes Assessment Pirimai

 Insulation Pirimai

-The insulation of the ceiling and underfloor is a requirement in all rental homes since July 1, 2019.
-Property managers and landlords must ensure that the insulation meets current quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.
+Underfloor and ceiling insulation is a requirement for all rent houses from 1 July 2019.
+All landlords and property managers must ensure the insulation meets the new standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

-The "R" refers to thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The greater the R-value, the more efficient the insulation.

 Pirimai Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building but you must make sure there is somewhere to allow surface, rain as well as groundwater to move, and stop it from coming into the building.
-When it is about damp and water, it is typically what you don’t see that could become a major issue, causing damages to your investment and harming the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building but you must ensure there is somewhere to allow surface, rain as well as groundwater to move and stop it from coming inside.
+When it is damp and moisture, it is often not apparent that it could be a huge problem and cause damages to your investment and harming the tenant’s health.

-Rental properties need to have effective drainage to remove rainwater, storm water, and ground water, which includes an appropriate outfall or runoff.
-Making sure that water is able to go and that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must have effective drainage to eliminate storm water, surface water, and ground water.
+This includes the proper outfall or runoff.
+Making sure that water has a place to go and that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.

-In addition to a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+In addition to the drainage system that will prevent water ingress, if the rental has an enclosed gap between your floor and ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier typically a polythene sheet laid over the ground to prevent any moisture from the ground from entering the structure.
-It also helps prevent any damage to your underfloor insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from entering the property.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection